4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 - **Arrays**: cada columna está ligada a un array 4D.
 Los list boxes basados en arrays pueden mostrarse como [cajas de lista jerárquicas](listbox_overview.md#hierarchical-list-boxes).
 - **Selección** (**Selección actual** o **Selección con nombre**): cada columna está vinculada a una expresión (por ejemplo, un campo) que se evalúa para cada registro de la selección.
 - **Collection or Entity selection**: each column is bound to an expression which is evaluated for every element of the collection or every entity of the entity selection.
 > > > > > It is not possible to combine different list box types in the same list box object.
-The data source is set when the list box is created.
+La fuente de datos se define cuando se crea el list box.
 It is then no longer possible to modify it by programming.

 ### Gestión de list boxes